-Search engines aim to satisfy the need of the users.
+Search engines aim to satisfy the needs of its users.
 Increasingly, they are recognizing the value that social media provides when it comes to the content people are looking for.
 As a result content from Twitter, Facebook and other social media platforms are showing up on search results more often.
-Statistically, these platforms are accessed on smartphones.
+Statistically, these platforms are accessed more often on smartphones.
 In fact, as of 2018, there were 200 million Facebook users.
 Of those users, 179 million access the app on their smartphones.

-The takeaway here is that your social media posts are increasingly important when it comes to increasing your visibility and raising brand awareness.
+The takeaway here is that your social media posts are becoming more important when it comes to increasing your visibility and raising brand awareness.